Which place is cheaper, Chicago or Austin?

 The spring brings many poeple to Austin as well as Chicago.
 Many travelers come to Austin for the activities around the city and the natural beauty.
 Also, many visitors come to Chicago in the spring for the beaches, the activities around the city, and the natural beauty.

 In April, Austin is generally much warmer than Chicago.
-Temperatures in Austin average around 71°F (22°C), and Chicago stays around 52°F (11°C).
+Daily temperatures in Austin average around 71°F (22°C), and Chicago fluctuates around 52°F (11°C).

 The sun comes out a lot this time of the year in Chicago.
 People are often attracted to the plentiful sunshine in Austin this time of the year.
 In the spring, Austin often gets around the same amount of sunshine as Chicago.
 Austin gets 209 hours of sunny skies this time of year, while Chicago receives 218 hours of full sun.